 2b.
 Features such as the chimneys, aerials or masts must not be factored into the assessment of building height.

 2c.
-The uniformity or variety of building heights is to be considered.
+The uniformity or variety of building heights should inform the height of new or extended buildings.

 3. Acceptable exceptions to the prevailing building height of the site will include circumstances where: